North Carolina Supreme Court passing for now on ruling if ballots in close race are valid

 But Associate Justice Anita Earls, the only Democrat deliberating the case, wrote that the temporary stay preventing the certification of Riggs’ victory should have been dismissed as well.

-Riggs also said she perceived “a signal in this Order as to the Court’s preferred outcome” to overturn the results.
-Still, she wrote, am confident that the members of our judiciary who evaluate these claims shall do so fairly.”
+Earls also said she perceived “a signal in this Order as to the Court’s preferred outcome” to overturn the results.
+Still, she wrote, “I am confident that the members of our judiciary who evaluate these claims shall do so fairly.”

-Note: This story was first published on Jan.
-22, 2025.
-It was updated on Jan.
-23, 2025, to correct that Earls wrote about lack of evidence of fraudulent voting and her perception about the court’s preferred outcome, not Riggs.
-This story was also corrected to fix a dropped quote mark and dropped word in Earls’ quote about confidence.